manbirmarwah/OpenEDU/README.md

 5. [Abdul Bari](https://www.youtube.com/channel/UCZCFT11CWBi3MHNlGf019nw)
 ...*feel free to add more to the list!* :100:

-## Wish to contribute to this repository?
+## Wish to contribute to this repository? :sparkles:
 Notes, eBooks, or any type of learning resources are welcome for contribution to this repository so that students from across the :earth_asia: could be benefited.
 Here are the steps to help you along :scroll:

 ### 1. Fork this repository :fork_and_knife: